How to Begin Collecting Miles

 The airlines' sites also give all details need about their frequent flyer programs, including partners, expiration policies, and how many miles it takes to get to where you want to go.
 Be sure to sign up for emails from airlines of interest.
 These are a major source of the deals I post on this website.

 Even though you have already purchased your ticket, it is not too late to receive miles for it.
 Just sign up for a miles program, call the travel agent or the airline reservation number and give them your frequent flyer number, and when you show up at the gate, ask them to check to be sure the number is in your account.
+Remember that you can credit those miles to any of the Airline's partners.
 Even if your miles are not credited, perhaps even if you were not a member of the program at the time of your flight, you probably can still get them by sending in your boarding pass receipt.
 Always save that receipt, for lots of reasons, including getting miles credit.